NoahRod108/next-js-tutorial/README.md

   - Edit Post
   - Delete Post
 - Post feed

+## Working Features
+- All video features
+- Following Users
+- A feed to see who you follow
+- Edit your own profile

 ## Coming Features - Added by me

 - [x] Edit profile
 - [ ] Loading icons
 - [ ] Like posts
+- [x] Follow users
-- [ ] Follow users
+- [ ] unfollow users

 ## Discovered Issues

 * Usernames can't be the same
-  * FIXED - added numbers to the end of the username if the username already exists
+  * FIXED - added numbers to the end of the username if the username already exists.

+ *Can follow the same user multiple times.
+   *This is an issue with the model not restricting the 'following' array to be unique.